Information about ECT

 depression that is life-threatening, or when other treatments have

-It should not be used routinely in moderate depression.
-It can
+It should not be used routinely in moderate depression, although

-be helpful for someone with moderate depression if they have not
+it can be helpful for someone with moderate depression if they

-responded to several different drug treatments and psychological
+have not responded to several different drug treatments and

 Q Who is ECT unlikely to help?